webpro-nl/knip/README.md

 ### Custom Reporters

-When the provided built-in reporters are not quite sufficient, a custom reporter can be implemented.
+When the provided built-in reporters are not sufficient, a custom reporter can be implemented.

 Pass `--reporter ./my-reporter`, with the default export of that module having this interface: